truevis/truevis-colors/README.md

 # Color Explorer: English, Indonesian, Malay

-An interactive multilingual color explorer that lets you play with colors while pretending to be productive.
-Because apparently we needed another color tool.
+An interactive multilingual color explorer that lets you play with colors in three languages while pretending to be productive.
+Because apparently we needed another trilingual color tool.

 ## What fresh hell is this?